-If there are not enough or too many data bytes of Preset values to be saved then no values are changed and the message is effectively ignored.
+If there are not enough or too many data bytes of Preset values to be saved then no values are changed and NAK is issued by the monitor.
 The values are specified as follows:

 Preset data value

 Bits which are not specified here are undefined bits and their values are always ignored.